Microsoft-Developer-Labs/cpp-hello-world/README.md

+# Creating Hello World Program Using C++
+## Feel free to copy the code and share to your friends.

 To run the code in the command line interface in Linux (Ubuntu, Debian etc.)

 Step 1: Create your file by using: `nano HelloWorld.cpp`